iesiyok/accountable-js/accjs-extension/README.md

 		make new project={project_name} : Creates a new project in /src/sites/{project_name}
 		make new : Creates a new project with {project_name}=test or test_1 or test_2 etc. make sxg_keys : For creating SXG keys and certificates.
 Created sxg keys and certificates are placed in /src/keys/ folder.

-	+ad_supplier 		: [Adsense imitation program, that supplies adverts for applications]

 	+case-studies 		: [The case studies applications that we evaluated in the research paper, with the manifest files and signatures ]